venaferanica/dicoding-android-fundamental/README.md

 # dicoding-android-fundamental
 <p>Study Case: Github API</p>

-<p>For Android Fundamental submission,cohorts are instructed to make a mobile application connected to Github API.
+<p>For Android Fundamental submission, cohorts are instructed to make a mobile application connected to Github API.
 In which the application allow users to look up and add user to favorite list.</p>

 <b>Features:</b>
 <ul>